-All information* about the Coronavirus and current rebooking and cancellation options can be found here
+TUI Deutschland suspends the entire travel programme until 14 June inclusive.
+All information about the Coronavirus and current rebooking and cancellation options can be found here.

 Have you always wanted to try wakeboarding or water skiing?
 TUI MAGIC LIFE offers you the opportunity to do so.
 Experience the thrill of being pulled over the water by a motorboat at high speed with wakeboard or waterski on your feet.
 A good sense of balance and some strength in your arms are an advantage.
 Our professional staff will help beginners to learn the right technique.
 If you already know how to waterski and wakeboard - enjoy the ride!